Probing cosmology and gastrophysics with fast radio bursts: Cross-correlations of dark matter haloes and cosmic dispersion measures: A Fisher forecast of gastrophysics with a fixed cosmology

 \section{A Fisher forecast of gastrophysics with a fixed cosmology}

-In this appendix, we provide a Fisher forecast of astrophysical parameters with the cross correlation when fixing the cosmology to a concordance $\Lambda$CDM model.
+In this appendix, we provide a Fisher forecast of astrophysical parameters with the cross-correlation when fixing the cosmology to a concordance $\Lambda$CDM model.
 In the following, we fix the cosmological parameters to the fiducial values in Table~\ref{tab:Fisher_summary}.
 We assume that 20000 FRBs are available over 20000 sqaure degrees and the redshift distribution of FRBs is given by Eq.~(\ref{eq:pz}).
 The variance of DM at host galaxies is set to $60\, \mathrm{pc}/\mathrm{cm}^3$.
-For the cross correlation, we suppose that three different mass-limited halo samples at five redshift bins are available as in Section~\ref{subsec:foreground_haloes}.
+For the cross-correlation, we suppose that three different mass-limited halo samples at five redshift bins are available as in Section~\ref{subsec:foreground_haloes}.
 The statistical errors in the Fisher analysis is computed as in Section~\ref{subsec:stats_error}.
 In the Fisher analysis, we vary 4 gas model parameters (see Table~\ref{tab:model_summary}), 2 nuisance parameters in the halo concentration (Eq.~[\ref{eq:c_h}]) and $f_\mathrm{e}$ (Eq.~[\ref{eq:f_e_model}]), three mass thresholds in our halo sample, and a parameter for the FRB redshift distribution ($\alpha$ in Eq.~[\ref{eq:pz}]).
 No prior information is adopted in the Fisher analysis in this appendix.
 We here set the maximum multipole to 3000.

 Table~\ref{tab:Fisher_summary_fixed_cosmo} summarises the Fisher forecast when we ignore any cosmological dependence.
-Since the amplitude of the cross correlation scales with $A_\mathrm{e, norm}$, the cross correlation can place a 1\%-level constraint of $A_\mathrm{e, norm}$ for a fixed cosmology.
-Note, however, that the parameter of $A_\mathrm{e, norm}$ strongly degenerates with the cosmological parameter of $\Omega_\mathrm{b}h$ in the cross correlation analysis (see Eq.~[\ref{eq:mean_ne}]).
-We also find that the limit of a typical propagation length of gas expelled by galactic feedback ($\eta$) can improve by a factor of $\sim2$ when ignore the cosmological dependence of the cross correlation.
+Since the amplitude of the cross-correlation scales with $A_\mathrm{e, norm}$, the cross-correlation can place a 1\%-level constraint of $A_\mathrm{e, norm}$ for a fixed cosmology.
+Note, however, that the parameter of $A_\mathrm{e, norm}$ strongly degenerates with the cosmological parameter of $\Omega_\mathrm{b}h$ in the cross-correlation analysis (see Eq.~[\ref{eq:mean_ne}]).
+We also find that the limit of a typical propagation length of gas expelled by galactic feedback ($\eta$) can improve by a factor of $\sim2$ when ignore the cosmological dependence of the cross-correlation.

 \fi

 \bsp